Titokhan/group-policy-installer/README.md

 # group-policy-installer
-A small script to install "Local Group Policy Editor" for Windows Editions (SKUs) that are not allowed to have it by default.
+A small script to install "[Group Policy](https://en.wikipedia.org/wiki/Group_Policy)" for Windows Editions (SKUs) that are not allowed to have it by default.